shailen/ng-darrrt-codelab/docs/step-1.md

 In Dart Editor, open `pubspec.yaml` (in the top directory) by double-clicking its filename.
+To see its raw source code,
+click the **Source** tab at the bottom of the edit view.

 Still in Dart Editor,
 expand the `web` directory and its subdirectory `1-blankbadge` by